cellml/libcellml/docs/reference/sectionA_definitions.rst

 #.
 The order in which specific information items appear, as children of
-   an element information item defined in this specification, SHALL NOT affect the semantic interpretation of the CellML model.
+   an element information item defined in this specification, SHALL NOT affect the semantic interpretation of the :ref:`CellML model<specA_cellml_model>`.

 .. _specA_semantic_equivalence:

 Semantically equivalent CellML infosets
 ---------------------------------------

 #.
-Two :ref:`CellML infosets<specA_cellml_infoset>` SHALL be deemed semantically equivalent if one
+Two :ref:`CellML infosets<specA_cellml_infoset>` SHALL be deemed
-   can be transformed into the other by making zero or more of the following changes:
+   semantically equivalent if one can be transformed into the other by making zero or more of the following changes:

    #.
 Adding, removing, and/or modifying comment information items.